kimblim/kimblim/README.md

 ## HTML, CSS and Javascript
 I have a wide variety of skills, but I primarily dabble in what I like to call *The Holy Trinity* of web development: HTML, CSS and Javascript.

+## Accessibility and Usability
+I have a lot of experience in creating accessible user interfaces and I consider myself a "local expert" while knowing there is always a lot more to learn within the field.
+Usability is also one area that I like to participate in — technology is worthless unless it's actually beneficial and easy to use for the users.

 ## Before my current role I did a bit of freelancing — among other things I...
 * helped make sure that the new Danish national log-in system for businesses, MitID Erhverv, is WCAG compliant.
 * built the frontend for a national newspaper's website and their newsletter platform.